 Dà Chù, Raising big cattle

-The great image says: Heaven in the center of the mountains: great accumulation.
+The great image says: Heaven in the center of the mountains: Cultivating the Great.
 The noble one knows many former words and deeds and proceedings, in order to accumulate his virtue.

 Dà Chù: the ideogram and the story.
 What does it mean for your question?